miguilimzero/filament-auto-panel/README.md

 #### Soft Deletes

-The package will detect if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `bootSoftDeletes` method exists in the model.
+The package detects if the table has soft deletes or not by checking if it has the `SoftDeletes` trait, by checking if `bootSoftDeletes` method exists in the model.
 If soft deletes is detected, it will append the `TrashedFilter` to the table filters.

 #### Primary Key

-Filament Auto will try to detect the primary key by using the `getKeyName()` from the resource / relation manager model.
-The primary key will be searchable by default.
-It will also be copyable in table and infolist.
+Filament Auto tries to detect the primary key by calling the `getKeyName()` method from the resource / relation manager model.
+The primary key is searchable by default and it will also be copyable in table and infolist view.

 #### Relationship Linking

-The package will try to link any columns that ends with `_id` with a belongsTo relationship.
-It will set a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).
+The package tries to link any columns that ends with `_id` with a belongsTo relationship.
+It sets a searchable `Select` for create/edit actions, and an URL linking to the respective resource in table and infolists (if the resource exists).

 > [!NOTE]
-> This auto-detection currently do not support morphsTo.
+> This linking currently do not support morphsTo detection.
 PRs are welcome!

 #### Default Pages

-By default, the Auto Resource will have a list and view pages.
+By default, the Auto Resource have a list and view pages.
 The create and edit record is available as a modal action in the list and view pages respectively.

 #### Default Actions

-By default, Auto Resource will append the following default actions:
+By default, Auto Resource appends the following default actions:

 - Bulk Actions: `DeleteBulkAction or RestoreBulkAction, ForceDeleteBulkAction`
 - Table Actions: `ViewAction or RestoreAction`